 Last week I was disappointed that my Facebook Post Scheduling fell apart over my holiday, and I asked if anyone had any of their own favorite tools.

-Initially people mainly mentioned the ones I'd already tried, so I asked in a support group I belong to.
-Click here to learn more or take a trial.
-As usual, someone came up with answers and I hopped off to try them out.
+Initially people mainly mentioned the ones I'd already tried, so I asked some friends, and as usual, someone came up with answers and I hopped off to try them out.
 In the end I chose one that was recommended in the support group AND in a comment to my original blog post, by Jan Kearney.

 The application I chose to take forward is Buffer.
 Before I tell you a little about it, let me remind you that Facebook dislikes automated posts, so do use with caution.
 However, I'm not sending too many automatic posts, and I spend more time on the site interacting.
 So hope they'll be a little forgiving of a one-woman-band's time pressures.

 With Buffer I can easily share great pictures, videos and links across my Twitter, LinkedIn, Google +, Pinterest and other networks on my computer or mobile phone.